Amundi S.A.

 Areas of Concern

-The stock receives a Fundamental Health Score of 73.5/100 based on profitability, valuation, growth, and balance sheet metrics.
-The B grade reflects solid fundamentals with room for improvement in valuation or growth.
+The stock receives a Fundamental Health Score of 60.7/100 based on profitability, valuation, growth, and balance sheet metrics.
+The C+ grade reflects average fundamentals, with notable risks in certain areas.

 Fundamental Health Score